 How to overcome a company crisis

 In this article Franco Carlo Papa (Chairman of PGS Consulenti) examines the approaches and steps required for overcoming a company crisis, stressing in particular the need for a change of mindset on the part of all those involved: banks need to move away from the “simple lender” model while entrepreneurs need to abandon their exclusive focus on profits.
 This would benefit both companies and society, creating a virtuous circle contributing to economic development.
 Indeed, recovery processes are company selection processes.
-The case of Xilopan is then examined as a positive example of the arguments put forward.
+The case of Xilopan is then examined as a positive example of the arguments put forward.24 August 2012

 Covenants should not be the last arbiters of company survival

 This article by Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) deals with timing and other practical details of recovery agreements.
 The authors show that in practice a great deal of time is spent on defining components of the plans or agreements, such as covenants, on which no prior decision has been taken.
 Considering the requirements of company rescues and the time needed for drawing up agreements, this article argues that it is more important to focus on the process of achieving and maintaining continuity than on initial valuations.
-This would require introducing suitable mechanisms for defining and monitoring the plan, identifying remedies and solutions in the event of positive or negative deviations.
+This would require introducing suitable mechanisms for defining and monitoring the plan, identifying remedies and solutions in the event of positive or negative deviations.14 August 2012

 Less opportunistic approach to company crises needed from entrepreneurs and bankers

 Franco Carlo Papa (Chairman of PGS Consulenti) and Luca Sala (Partner of PGS Consulenti) examine the evident opportunism hampering the company reorganisation market, both on the part of the banks (given their role in decision-making and supporting business continuity) and entrepreneurs (especially in the approach to credit management and subsequent disclosures of difficulty).
 Given the need on the part of companies to adopt a clear and shared approach with all institutions, the banks are exerting asymmetric and unregulated bargaining powers, causing uncertainty as well as other issues at managerial level.
-A possible solution might be regulatory action aimed at fostering a fairer approach to the process of negotiation and drafting of agreements.
+A possible solution might be regulatory action aimed at fostering a fairer approach to the process of negotiation and drafting of agreements.3 August 2012

 Banks should think beyond interest and fees in company reorganisations